Crypto-Utopian/real-world-DAP/README.md

 However, I believe truely suffecient data should be easyily accessible and curated into one platform for all "buyers" in order to make a more informed purchasing decision.<br/><br/>

 **NOTE:** <br/>
-**This is a tool to empower struggling "buyers" at a time when the housing market, inflation, economy, and XYZ are vey bad.** <br/>
+**This is a tool to empower struggling "buyers" at a time when the housing market, inflation, economy, and XYZ are very bad.** <br/>
 **As a result, there is an entire generation struggling and need help in making MORE INFORMED decesions.**